Security and Facilitation

 Although today’s one-size-fits-all passenger security screening process works, it comes at great cost to authorities, airlines, and passengers.
 Given the predicted growth in air travel—and continuously evolving security threats—this model is not sustainable in the long term.

-The goals of the Checkpoint of the Future are:
+The goals of the Smart Security are:

 - Strengthened security